telepresenceio/telepresence/howtos/intercepts.md

     <strong>Crongatulations!</strong> You can now intercept traffic usually going to your Kuberenetes Service to your workstation instead!
 </Alert>

-## 4. Intercept traffic coming from a Preview URL
+## 4. Create a Preview URL to only intercept certain requests to your service

-When working on a development environment with multiple engineers, impacting others' workflows is problematic.
-By using a preview URL with your intercept, Telepresence can route to your workstation only requests coming from that preview URL and route the other ones to the usual container in your cluster.
+When working on a development environment with multiple engineers, you don't want your intercepts to impact your teammates.
+Ambassador Cloud automatically generates a Preview URL when creating an intercept if you are logged in.
+By doing so, Telepresence can route only the requests coming from that Preview URL to your local environment; the rest will be routed to your cluster as usual.

 1. Clean up your previous intercept by removing it:
 `telepresence leave <service name>`